localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 You can also set up an SSH connection to the locally emulated EC2 instance using the instance IP address.

-First, we need to create or import an SSH keypair.
-For example, you can use an existing SSH public key in your home directory under `~/.ssh/id_rsa.pub`:
-{{< command >}}
-$ awslocal ec2 import-key-pair --key-name my-key --public-key-material file://~/.ssh/id_rsa.pub
-{{< /command >}}
+This section assumes that you have created or imported an SSH keypair named `my-key` (see [instructions above](#create-a-key-pair)).
 When running the EC2 instance, make sure to pass the `--key-name` parameter to the command:
 {{< command >}}
 $ awslocal ec2 run-instances --key-name my-key ...
 {{< /command >}}